"You saw the wights come swarming up the Fist, a tide of living dead men with black hands and bright blue eyes."

-- The influence of spice in Dune turns the whites of people's eyes an unnaturally bright blue and the iris a deeper blue.
+- The influence of the spice melange in Dune turns the whites of people's eyes an unnaturally bright blue and the iris a deeper blue.
 According to the in-universe science, the whites turning blue (known as "eyes of Ibad") is a normal biological reaction of humans exposed to spice.
 However, spice also as some psychoactive effects and gives psionic abilities to at least some humans, which links the two together in people's minds.
-While most people have to consume large doses of spice for their eyes to change color, it's so omnipresent on the planet which produces it that every native has this effect to one degree or another.
+While most people have to consume large doses of spice for their eyes to change color, it's so omnipresent on Arrakis, the planet which produces it that every native has this effect to one degree or another.

 - Having blue eyes, or at least light as opposed to dark, is very rare in the community in which The Giver is set and seems to be a sign that one is capable of "seeing beyond".
 This is expanded on in the rest of The Giver Quartet, where blue-eyed characters like Kira and Matty invariably have some sort of Psychic Power.